Zozman/hatinLolServer/README.md

 Data
 ----
 The application uses data from the [Riot Games API](https://developer.riotgames.com/ "Riot Games API").
 This application takes the current stats of a Summoner for the current season, both Ranked and Player matches and combines them.
+Once data on a Summoner is collected, it is cached for an hour to lower API requests and speed up response time.

 Insults
 -------